-The next step to define the possible art contribution to students’ understanding of mathematical concepts was to calculate Pearson correlations for the online math tests and the artworks.
-Table 2 summarizes the data analyses.
+The next step for defining the possible contribution of art to student understanding of mathematical concepts was to calculate Pearson correlations for the online math tests and the artwork.
+Table 2 summarizes the data analysis.

-Table 2: Correlations for the Online Tests and the Artworks.
+Table 2: Correlations for online tests and artwork.